YahyaOmari/reading-notes/README.md

 # **Welcome to my page**.

-My name is Yahya, I am 22 years old and I am a fresh graduate.

-Here I will be writing my notes and solving my assignments.
+_My name is Yahya, I am 22 years old and I am a fresh graduate from universiry of Jordan.
+Here I will be writing my notes and solving my assignments_.